beveradb/sonoff-lan-mode-homeassistant/README.md

     device_id: // device id (e.g. obtained from eWeLink app)
     api_key: // [Required unless in DIY mode] api_key obtained during pairing or from V2 firmware trace
     icon: // [Optional] Custom icon for device
+    outlet: // [Optional] Outlet number, numbered form 0 to 3 on a 4CH as opposed to 1-4 as in the eWeLink interface
 ```

 Example: